sourcegraph/about/content/blogposts/2022/integrations-update.md

 This decision means that after the September 2022 release of Sourcegraph 4.0 the following changes will go into effect:

 * Top used extensions, including code navigation, git-extras, open-in-editor, and search-exports, will become part of the core functionality.
-These enhancements will provide developers code context while staying in the flow within your preferred tools.
+These enhancements will provide developers code context while staying in the flow within their preferred tools.
 * By default, you won't be able to access the extensions registry to use or enable extensions.
 Note: If you still need access to extensions, you can enable a feature flag to do so until early 2023.
 * You will no longer be able to create extensions on a private registry unless you have enabled the feature flag.